advocado-ai/advocado-chatbot/docs/_similarity_search_12112025.md

 -- Step 1: Find document ID
 SELECT id, SUBSTRING(content, 1, 100) as preview
 FROM evidence_vectors
-WHERE content ILIKE '%wish there were 3 more Nobu%' LIMIT 5;
+WHERE content ILIKE '%wish there were 3 more Employees%' LIMIT 5;

 -- Step 2: Use that ID to find similar documents